olegv142/esp32-ble-uart-mx/README.md

 ![The ESP32 C3 Super mini module with extenal antenna](https://github.com/olegv142/esp32-ble/blob/main/doc/c3_supermini_with_antenna.jpg)

 One can further increase operating range by setting maximum transmission power programmatically.
 I have tested two modules with external antennas like shown on the figure above with elevated TX power.
-This combination demonstrated quite impressive results.
+This combination has demonstrated quite impressive results.
 Inside the building I've got stable transmission between basement and second floor through two layers of reinforced concrete slabs.
 Outdoors, it showed stable transmission at a distance of 100m with line of sight.